rupeshtech/k8s-grpc-dotntecore/README.md

 # gRPC

-    This example demonstrates step by step to create, run, deploy and  consume a gRPC service in .NetCore 3.0 Whole process is has been categarized in 3 main section **Create, Test and Deploy**.
+    This example demonstrates step by step to create, run, deploy and  consume a gRPC service in .NetCore 3.0.
+    Whole process is has been categorized in 3 main section **Create, Test and Deploy**.

 ## Detailed explanation for each step

-This document in overview of create, test and deploy steps.
-There are seperate detailed document for each step.
+There are seperate(detailed) document for each process **describing from scratch step by step**.
+Each document starts for scratch till end.
+So read each steps carefully
-Detailed document for
+Detailed document for:

 1. [Create](https://github.com/rupeshtech/k8s-grpc-dotntecore/blob/master/SampleGrpcService/README.md) grpc in C# (.NET Core 3.0)
 2. [Test](https://github.com/rupeshtech/k8s-grpc-dotntecore/blob/master/Tests/README.md) using grpcurl